-Every now and then I introduce my readers to a club they probably don’t know much (or anything) about.
+Every now and then Groundhopper Guides introduce our readers to a club they probably don’t know much (or anything) about.
 In other words, this series won’t include posts on Manchester City or Tottenham.
 This time we’re in South Yorkshire for a visit to League One’s Doncaster Rovers.

 Who are Doncaster Rovers?
 A mid-sized club in a mid-sized town in Yorkshire, pretty much in the middle of the country.
 Rovers are safely one of the best clubs in the history of the third and fourth tiers.

 Doncaster, South Yorkshire, is about 90 minutes from London Kings Cross and also from Manchester.

 Doncaster Rovers Women’s Team:

 Doncaster Rovers Belles, believe it or not, used to be the dominant force in the women’s game in England.
 They made 11 of 12 FA Cup finals from 1983 to 1994, winning six!
 They also won two of the first three league titles in 1992 and 1994, adding the Cup both times.
 They are now down to the fourth-tier National League Division One Midlands.
 See doncasterroversfc.co.uk/belles for more.

 From their founding in 1888 to World War II, Rovers only poked into the second tier for two seasons in the late 1930s.
 In 1946 they played in the longest match in history.
 In those days you played until somebody won, and their 2-2 draw at Stockport County lasted 203 minutes before finally being called for darkness.
 Legend has it people went home for tea and then came back to see the end.